pnor/Interactive-Lab-Hub/Lab 3/README.md

 \*\***Please describe and document your process.**\*\*

+The idea for this came from one group's solution to their How Might We at maker day.
+The How Might We was posed by Cornell University on how people can avoid filler words to improve their presentation skills.
+One of the ideas they suggested was a kind of microphone like device that would analyze your responses and then give suggestions.

+After the lab we did this past week, I thought that the microphone idea they suggested would be pretty simple to implement using the Pi if we make the level of analysis super simple.
+I was thinking we have a Microphone that has the Pi in it, and use the existing Vosk engine to detect when they see words like "umm", "uhh", and related.
+Then, as it picks those up, the microphone can have a light on it that changes color.
+The speaker will notice this, and then be reminded to not say words like that again.

 ### Acting out the dialogue

 Find a partner, and *without sharing the script with your partner* try out the dialogue you've designed, where you (as the device designer) act as the device you are designing.
 Please record this interaction (for example, using Zoom's record feature).